News

 If you would like easy access to all of the previous musical discoveries playlists, please click here and bookmark the page.
 Remember that we publish a new playlist absolutely full of largely undiscovered musical treasures every month and who knows – one might even include you!

-Wud Records: April 2022 top ten tracks published at SoundCloud
+Wud Records: November 2022 top ten tracks published at SoundCloud

-Posted by Wudmaster on 02/05/22
+Posted by Wudmaster on 03/12/22

 When somebody reposts a track, that gives it the opportunity to be heard by a potential new fan.
 This is always a tremendous help for creative souls!

 Archive tracks and bonus tracks are also ignored, as are likes and comments from people who clearly didn’t listen to the music.
+We have ways of knowing these things.

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.